-Factors that lead to the influence of the HbA{1c} or to disturbances of the HbA{1c} measurement. (e. g. age dependence).
+Factors that lead to the influence of the HbA{1c} value or to the impairment of the HbA{1c} measurement. (e.g. age dependence).

 Factors which influence the HbA{1c} value

-- decrease (especially factors that increase erythrocyte turnover). - Haemolytic anaemia caused, e.g., by immunological processes, medications such as cephalosporins. - Treatment of iron or vitamin deficiency anaemia with appropriate medication - Severe hepatic or renal insufficiency
+- decrease (especially factors that increase erythrocyte turnover). - Haemolytic anaemia caused, e.g., by immunological processes, medications such as cephalosporins. - Treatment of iron or vitamin deficiency anaemia with appropriate medication

-- Hematologic diseases that increase erythrocyte turnover (thalassemias, pathologic haemoglobins). - increase (especially factors that decrease erythrocyte turnover). - Anaemia, e. g., due to iron or vitamin deficiency (B12, folic acid). - Splenectomy - Age (see ► Tab.
-5) - Ethnicity, f.e.
-HbA{1c} value~4 mmol/mol Hb (~0.4%) higher in African Americans - Interference factors that can falsify the measurement of HbA{1c}. - Most notably, haemoglobin variants that mismeasure HbA{1c}, depending on the method used - Most methods used today to measure HbA{1c} are not interfered with by carbamylation (in severe renal insufficiency) or other modifications.
+- Severe hepatic or renal insufficiency - Hematologic diseases that increase erythrocyte turnover (thalassemias, pathologic haemoglobins). - increase (especially factors that decrease erythrocyte turnover). - Anaemia, e.g., due to iron or vitamin deficiency (B12, folic acid). - Splenectomy - Age (see ► Tab.
+5) - Ethnicity HbA{1c} value~4 mm T-ol Hb (~0.4%) higher in African Americans - Interference factors that can falsify the measurement of HbA{1c}. - Most notably, haemoglobin variants that mismeasure HbA{1c}, depending on the method used - Most methods used today to measure HbA{1c} are not interfered with by carbamylation (in severe renal insufficiency) or other modifications.